enes-erenn/enes-erenn/README.md

 </p>
 <p>
 I am currently learning React and Chrome Extensions and developing demo apps about that. <br> <br>
-Some languages and technologies that I think to learn this year are: <br>
+Some languages and technologies that I think to learn in this year are: <br>
-React, Chrome Extensions, TypeScript.
+Next.js, TypeScript, Node.js, MongoDB,
 </p>

 ----